haskell-servant/servant/README.md

 instance FromJSON Greet
 instance ToJSON Greet

+-- we can render a Greeting into JSON using this ToJSON instance instance MimeRender JSON Greet where
+    toByteString Proxy = encodePretty

+-- or we can render it to HTML instance MimeRender HTML Greet where
+    toByteString Proxy (Greet s) = "<h1>" <> cs s <> "</h1>"

 -- we provide a sample value for the 'Greet' type instance ToSample Greet where toSample = Just g